IvoireDigital2025/AstoriaCoffeeHousenew/replit.md

 - ✓ Removed "No items available" message from menu sections for cleaner interface
 - ✓ Updated Egyptian Coffee Heritage section to mention Colombian, Ethiopian, and Italian bean blend
 - ✓ Replaced SVG coffee beans pattern with authentic coffee beans photograph for heritage section
+- ✓ Removed all AlUla Heritage references throughout the website
+- ✓ Updated "5 Months Established" to "12 Months Established" on about page

 ## User Preferences